f-o-o-g-s/eightbox/violation_detection_refactor.md

-# Violation Detection Refactoring Plan
+# Violation Detection Refactoring Progress

 ## Goal
 Split violation formulas from violation_detection.py into separate files for better maintainability and testing.